altasbatuhan/reproducer/README.md

 # Reproducer

-Reproducer is an image reproduction project with genetic algortihm.
+Reproducer is an image reproduction project with genetic algorithm.
 It's extended and improved implementation (more accurate and faster reproduction for all colors) of <a href="https://github.com/ahmedfgad/GARI">ahmetdfgad/GARI</a> project.

 ## Installation